j4k0xb/Krunker-Editor-Plus/README.md

 ## 🎮 Features
 - Realtime collaborative editing
+- Scale with a precision up to 0.01
 - Shows rotation in degrees instead of radians
 - Keybinds for creating and modifying objects (listed in the *Help* menu)
 - Patches the most recent Krunker Editor when you open it